-Sir David Chapman Bt
+Sir David Chapman Bt.
+DL (Patron)

 David has a background in finance and investments and is an experienced Non Executive Director and Chairman, on the boards of both publicly quoted and private companies.
 He has held Trustee positions with both national and local charities including the British Lung Foundation. the Industrial Trust, the Northern Rock Foundation, the Northumbria Coalition Against Crime and the High Sheriff's Award.
 He is an experienced and successful fundraiser supported by his financial background and extensive network of contacts.

 Sue Chilton (Treasurer) In her role as Trustee Treasurer, Sue holds Association of Accounting Technicians (AAT) Level 4 qualifications.
 In her professional career before retiring, she worked at a senior management level within South Tyneside Council with specific responsibility for Community Associations.
 This involved managing an annual £3m budget, 150 staff, 20 community centres, HR issues and an adviser to Trustee Boards of Community Associations.

 Peter has worked within the fast paced and dynamic Telecommunications sector for the last 15 years.
 Currently a senior leader within an international company, he has an extensive and successful track record in Operations and Change including Operational and Relationship Management, change governance and planning, portfolio and programme leadership and strategy development.